yann-achard-MS/FluidFramework/packages/dds/tree/docs/wip/design-questions.md

 If each insert only stored the tombstone that is relevant to its insert then, when rebasing edit 4 over edit 3, we wouldn't know how to order the tombstones for AB relative to the tombstones for CD.

+Instead of saying "this needs more tombstone information than what is needed to describe the edit", we may want to say that whenever tombstones are adjacent, we need to store all tombstones that reside in the same gap.

 Note that slice move-ins also create gaps whenever an affix is imported by the move but the node that the affix is associated with is not being imported.
 (See scenario N)

-This seems to indicate that when rebasing over a move-in, we need to know not just how many actual nodes were introduced, but also how many tombstones and where.
+This seems to indicate that when rebasing over a move-in, we may need to know (at least then the move-in is in a gap that already has tombstones) not just how many actual nodes were introduced, but what gaps are introduced by the move on either side.
+Should this information be represented on move-ins?

 Would it be possible to instead record tombstones when they would be adjacent to an existing tombstone?
 That would work for scenario M because E3 would end up recording both tombstone runs (E4 would only record the run for CD).
 But what if we introduce a step in between: